 In some cases, for CUs at the boundary between clean and dirty region, no intra modes are available.
 The MPM list construction leads to having not valid mode (like Planar with PDPC) or not solid mode (taken from above-right position).
 One turn around is to enable MIP, as this mode only uses left and above template and is coded separately from other intra modes.

+In AML, the reordering of merge candidates can invalidate a lot of motion vector candidates, so disabling AML for GDR may be beneficial in term of BD-Rate performances.